 Set the Tone

-First things first with your at-home afternoon tea is to decide on the tone of your get-together.
-Do you want it to be a fancy affair fit for high society?
-Or an intimate, laidback offering?
-Determine the amount of people you’ll be having and how formal you want it to be before moving onto the theme, as this will dictate how you style and serve the tea.
-Traditionally themed teas, think delicate china, finger sandwiches and dainty but delicious cakes, work well in both informal and formal settings as they can be dressed up or down.
-Traditional afternoon tea tableware can be patterned (often floral) or plain but the key with these theme is delicate features like classically shaped teapots and ornate cake stands.
+First things first with your at-home afternoon tea experience is to decide on the tone of your get-together.
+Do you want it to be a fancy affair fit for the Thames Foyer or Buckingham Palace?
+Or an intimate, laidback offering with sweet treats and Fortnum & Mason products on tap?
+Determine the number of people you’ll be having and how formal you want it to be before moving onto the theme, as this will dictate how you style and serve the tea.
+Traditionally themed teas, delicate china, finger sandwiches and dainty but delicious cakes, all work well in both informal and formal settings as they can be dressed up or down.
+Classic afternoon tea tableware can be patterned (often floral) or plain but the key with these themes is delicate features like classically shaped teapots and ornate cake stands.

 Get the Tea On

 Once you’ve decided on your overall look, it’s time to turn to how you’re going to serve it all in style.
 Of course no afternoon tea is complete without a hot beverage of choice.
-Whether you’re serving traditional English breakfast tea, green tea, coffee or a mixture of all of the above, you’ll need something to serve it to your guests in.
-We love mugs, and your everyday tea or coffee is absolutely fine to serve in these comforting cups, however afternoon tea calls for a vessel with a little more flair and by flair, we mean a saucer.
-Tea and coffee cups with saucers give an extra sense of occasion so why not invest in a beautifully patterned matching set for your afternoon teas at home?
+Whether you’re serving traditional English breakfast tea, green tea, cream tea, coffee or a mixture of all of the above, you’ll need something to serve it to your guests in.
+We love tea served in mugs, and your everyday hot drink is absolutely fine to serve in these comforting cups.
+However, afternoon tea calls for a vessel with a little more flair, and by flair, we mean a saucer.
+Tea and coffee cups with saucers give an extra sense of occasion, so why not invest in a beautifully patterned matching set for your afternoon teas at home?
 Most teacup or coffee cup ranges also extend to teapots and cafetieres so you can keep the beautiful pattern flowing through brewing, pouring and drinking.
+Wedgwood are the leaders for decadent afternoon tea sets so should be your first port of call if you’re looking for a new range.

 Serveware at the Ready

 There’s so many elements of an afternoon tea that planning your serveware beforehand is a must.
-When you go out for afternoon tea you’re normally greeted with a cake stand each or between two with every tasty treat on.
+When you go out for afternoon tea you’re normally greeted with a cake stand each or between two with all the sandwiches, pastries and cakes on.
 Whilst giving each of your guests a cake stand is impractical, you can still make one or two stands a centrepiece for your table to serve the scones or cakes on them.
 Then arrange the sandwiches and other treats on platters or serving plates around the cake stands so your guests arrive to a table full of food.
 The final finishing touch is to make sure each guest has a small plate (side or dessert plates work well) for them to serve themselves throughout the tea.

-Now You’ve got the aesthetics covered it’s time to look to the food itself.
+Now you’ve got the aesthetics covered, it’s time to look to the food itself.
 Whilst any lover of afternoon tea will have a sweet tooth, make sure you have a great selection of savouries too.
-This can be in the traditional form of sandwiches or go for a modern twist by including mini pies, pastries or tarts.
+This can be in the traditional form of sandwiches or unleash your inner pastry chef and include mini pies, pastries or tarts.
 If you are opting for sandwiches you could always mix up the bread choices by introducing bagels, flatbreads or focaccia.
-Just make sure you have a selection of fillings to cater to even the fussiest of eaters.
+Just make sure you have a selection of fillings to cater to vegetarians, vegans and those with allergies.
 An at-home afternoon tea is also a great opportunity to show off your baking skills, as no tea is complete without copious amounts of homemade cake.
-From show-stoppers, to tray bakes, whatever you decide to whip up, it will look fit for the latest series of Bake Off when you’ve add it to your stylish spread.
+From show-stoppers to tray bakes, whatever you decide to whip up, it will look fit for the latest series of Bake Off when you’ve added it to your stylish spread.
+Who needs afternoon tea in London’s swankiest joints when you can have one to your own specifications in your own home?